ota-meshi/eslint-plugin-regexp/docs/rules/no-standalone-reverse-solidus.md

 This rule disallows reverse solidus (`\`) without escape.

-The regular expression `/\c/` without the unicode (`u`) flag has the same pattern as `/\\c/`.
+E.g. the regular expression `/\c/` without the unicode (`u`) flag is the same pattern as `/\\c/`.

-This is the specification described in [Annex B] of ECMAScript.
-But very confusing and you should not use it intentionally.
+In most cases, standalone backslashes are used by accident when a control escape sequence (`\cX`) or another escape sequence was intended.
+They are very confusing and should not be used intentionally.

-In most cases you intended the control escape sequence (`\cX`) or another escape, but you maybe made a mistake.
+This behavior is described in [Annex B] of the ECMAScript specification.

 [Annex B]: https://tc39.es/ecma262/#sec-regular-expressions-patterns